 “You are what your deepest desire is.
 As is your desire, so is your intention.
 As is your intention, so is your will.
 As is your will, so is your deed.
 As is your deed, so is your destiny.”

 It is also important to remember that gratitude is the greatest multiplier of good so, be grateful for what you can do now and use that as a foundation to get stronger.
-And if all else fails, just keep your eyes on your own mat and everything will be fine.
+And if all else fails, remind yourself that asana is only part of the equation, and just keep your eyes on your own mat.
+Everything will be fine.